This post was originally published in December 2012, but has been updated for 2019.

 Nor does it mean mainlining idiotproof meals such as omelette, beans on toast and baked potatoes.

-For something a little more discerning that won’t break the bank, have a go at these yummy recipes.
+For something a little more discerning that won’t break the bank, have a go at these yummy recipes that will keep you going through the coming winter.

 Spice up your veggies and banish the winter blues with this bulk recipe.
 Makes 4 portions.